 - Aid stakeholder survey

-The Australasian Aid Conference will return on 15-16 February 2017, once again in partnership with The Asia Foundation.
-As in previous years, the aim of the 2017 Australasian Aid Conference is to bring together researchers from across Australia, the Pacific, Asia and beyond who are working on aid and international development policy to share insights, promote collaboration, and help develop the research community.
+The Australasian Aid Conference was held on 15-16 February 2017, once again in partnership with The Asia Foundation.
+As in previous years, the aim of the 2017 Australasian Aid Conference was to bring together researchers from across Australia, the Pacific, Asia and beyond who are working on aid and international development policy to share insights, promote collaboration, and help develop the research community.
 With 500 people registering in 2016, the AAC has established itself as Australia’s premier aid and development conference.

-The 2017 AAC will be held at Crawford School of Public Policy, ANU, Canberra on February 15 and 16, 2017.
-The conference convenors are Professor Stephen Howes, Director of the Development Policy Centre at ANU; Dr Joel Negin, Head of School and Associate Professor of International Public Health at the University of Sydney School of Public Health; Anthea Mulakala, Director for International Development Cooperation at The Asia Foundation; and Camilla Burkot, Research Officer at the Development Policy Centre.
+The 2017 AAC was held at Crawford School of Public Policy, ANU, Canberra on February 15 and 16, 2017.
+The conference convenors were Professor Stephen Howes, Director of the Development Policy Centre at ANU; Dr Joel Negin, Head of School and Associate Professor of International Public Health at the University of Sydney School of Public Health; Anthea Mulakala, Director for International Development Cooperation at The Asia Foundation; and Camilla Burkot, Research Officer at the Development Policy Centre.

 Details about the conference program, including invited speakers and a downloadable conference program and abstract book, can be found here.

 Videorecordings of the conference plenary sessions and selected parallel sessions are available to watch below:

 » Opening address: The Hon Julie Bishop MP (8.30-9.30am)